yasserfarouk/negmas/docs/overview.rst

-It is sometimes tedius to keep track of issue names in dictionaries.
+It is sometimes difficult to keep track of issue names in dictionaries.
 For this reason, the library provides a type called *OutcomeType*.
 Inheriting your dataclass from an OutcomeType will allow it to act both as a dict and a normal dot accessible object: